westny/neural-residual/README.md

 There are several alternatives to installation, depending on your needs and preferences.
 Our recommendation and personal preference is to use containers for reproducibility and consistency across different environments.
 We have provided both an Apptainer .def file and a Dockerfile for this purpose.
-Both recipes use the `mamba` package manager for creating the environments.
+Both recipes use the `mamba` package manager to create the environments.
 In both cases, they utilize the same `environment.yml` file that could also be used to create a local conda environment if desired.
 Additionally, we provide a `requirements.txt` file for those who prefer to use `pip` for package management.
 All necessary files to install the required dependencies are found in the [build](build) directory.